 The Father understood human nature and how we need visible examples with skin on them.
 Today it is no different.
 For proper discipleship to take place, we need to see examples of Godly men who are following hard after Christ.

-The Lord Jesus instituted no seminaries, he left no religious how to books, nor catechisms, nor baptism classes, and he left no Mecca for people to go to whether that be Jerusalem, Redding California or Kansas City Missouri.
+The Lord Jesus instituted no seminaries, he left no religious how-to books, no catechisms, no baptism classes, and he left no Mecca for people to go to whether that be Jerusalem, Redding California, or Kansas City, Missouri.
 His discipleship plan takes time so there is no intensive available.
 The plan calls for a son to follow a father.
 Disciples need fathers and fathers are made for sons.
 No one can father himself!